 £40+ enclosures tend to be the top speed specification.
 These are best used with high speed Hard Drives.
 Many also have networking capabilities, meaning your hard drive is turned into a basic NAS drive – files shared via Wi-Fi direct to a TV or tablet.

 The process of housing the hard drive is very simple.

-- That’s it!
-Use your new external hard drive like any other external device!
+That’s it!
+Now you can use your old hard drive like any new external device!